vimc/montagu-db/migrations/README.md

 built from this repository by TeamCity.
 They will automatically be applied to real systems as part of the deploy process.

+The `montagu-migrate` image expects the database to be running and accessible
+at:

+* host: `db`
+* port: `5432`
+* user: `vimc`
+* password: `changeme`

+You can override these by passing in command line options.
+Please see the Flyway docs for more details.

 ## Baselining
 Because we started without migrations, I have created a number of migrations that get from an empty database to one that has essential data in it